elastic/kibana/rfcs/text/0008_service_status.md

 - If any optional dependency is `fatal`, the plugin's status is `degraded`.
 - Otherwise, the plugin's status is `available`.

+If a plugin calls the `StatusSetup#set` API, the inherited status is completely overridden.
+They status the plugin specifies is the source of truth.
+If a plugin wishes to "merge" its custom status with the inherited status calculated by Core, it may do so by using the `StatusSetup#inherited$` property in its calculated status.

-If a plugin never calls the `StatusSetup#set` API, the plugin's statud defaults to the inherited status.
-This inherited status is also exposed on `StatusSetup#inherited$` in order to allow plugins to leverage this inheritance logic while also providing custom status detail on top of the defaults.
+If a plugin never calls the `StatusSetup#set` API, the plugin's status defaults to the inherited status.

+_Disabled_ plugins, that is plugins that are explicitly disabled in Kibana's configuration, do not have any status.
+They are not present in any status APIs and are **not** considered `unavailable`.
+Disabled plugins are excluded from the status inheritance calculation, even if a plugin has a optional dependency on a disabled plugin.
+In summary, if a plugin has an optional dependency on a disabled plugin, the plugin will not be considered `degraded` just because that optional dependency is disabled.

 ### HTTP responses